+The date of the latest Inspections used to develop the rating shall be noted on the front cover.
+List each type of Inspection and the date of the Inspection as shown in Figures 7.5.2-1(1) and 7.5.2-1(2).
+Note if the Inspection was unapproved at the time of use by adding DRAFT following the date.

-INDEX
+INDEX (SUPPLEMENTAL)

 Index of sections outlined with page numbers.

-SUMMARY OF BRIDGE RATING
+SUMMARY OF BRIDGE RATING (SUPPLEMENTAL)

 Tabular listing of the controlling rating values from the Breakdown of Bridge Rating (see below).
 Item 64 shall not be lower than Item 66.